chhuang-one/sqxclib/doc/schema-builder-static.md

 };
 ```

 If you define constant SqType that has query-only column.
-SqType.bit_field must have SQB_TYPE_QUERY_FIRST.
+SqType::bit_field must have SQB_TYPE_QUERY_FIRST.

 ```c++
 // constant pointer array of SqColumn for queryFirstColumns